fxp-jim/HorizonDocs/Horizon User Guide/05 Sales Order/SALES ORDERS.md

 5. To adjust the price and quantity of the sale order line item, simply type in the new price and/or quantity you want.
 The subtotal and total costs will update automatically.

+6. To apply discounts to your sales order, scroll to **Discounts** section, then click **Select Discount.** In the pop-up, choose a percentage (e.g., 10% off) or a fixed amount (e.g., $20 off) by clicking the add button (✚) and/or Done.
+The discount adjusts the subtotal and total costs automatically.

+	⚠️ **Note**: You can add more sales order items after applying discounts, and the discount values will update accordingly.

-6. To make your sales order line item taxable, click the **tax** box until a checkmark (✔️) appears.
+7. To make your sales order line item taxable, click the **tax** box until a checkmark (✔️) appears.
 Taxes will be calculated in real-time, and the additional tax value will automatically reflect in the **total cost** calculation.
 Click **Save Changes** to apply your updates.

-7. To add or edit the customer-facing name and description for an item, click the hamburger menu button (☰) on the right side of the sales order item list.
+8. To add or edit the customer-facing name and description for an item, click the hamburger menu button (☰) on the right side of the sales order item list.
 A picker will appear, displaying the line item alongside its customer-facing name.
 Click the add button (✚) to select the line item from the picker and load its customer-facing name and description (based on the defaults set at the item level).
 Adjust the customer-facing name as needed.

-8. Generate demand by clicking **Demand**> **generate demand**, and wait for completion, then click OK.
+9. Generate demand by clicking **Demand**> **generate demand**, and wait for completion, then click OK.

-9. To generate a sales invoice, go back to **Order** tab and click **confirm**.
+10. To generate a sales invoice, go back to **Order** tab and click **confirm**.

 	⚠️ **Note**: Once confirmed, your sales order cannot be deleted or modified for Sales Channel, Customer Tier, or Payment Terms.
 To undo, click **unconfirm**.

-10. Click **generate invoice** and wait until the **Invoiced** status posts **Yes**.
+11. Click **generate invoice** and wait until the **Invoiced** status posts **Yes**.
 Then, click **Save Changes** at the bottom.
 Return to the **Main Menu** and select **Invoices.** Find the customer's name on the left side, using **Find Mode** or **Browse Mode**.
 The generated sales invoices for the selected customer should be there.

-11. To print your **Sales Order**, click on **Print** (🖨️) at the upper right side of the screen.
+12. To print your **Sales Order**, click on **Print** (🖨️) at the upper right side of the screen.
 This will prepare the sales order document for printing.